wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-create-geospatial.md

 2. Right-click **AdventureWorksWebGeo** in the Solution Explorer and select **Set as startup project**.

 3. Open Web.config in this project and update the values for "SearchServiceName", "SearchServiceApiKey" and "BingMapsAPI" to those of your Azure Search service and Bing Maps API.
-For Search service name, if your service is "mysearch.search.windows.net", you would enter "mysearch".
+For Search service name, if your service is "mysearch.search.chinacloudapi.cn", you would enter "mysearch".

 4. Save Web.config.